 Interestingly, greater free radical breakdown of fat (higher TBAR levels) was seen in those who took the antioxidant supplements vitamin C and E than those who did not.
 In other words, antioxidant vitamins did not help, but were in fact, bad for the people.
 Other research has shown antioxidant supplements reduce the body's natural antioxidant defenses.

-Here is a summary of Protandim research by year
+Here is a quick summary of the research

 |Upregulation of phase II enzymes through phytochemical activation of Nrf2 protects cardiomyocytes against oxidant stress||Mouse heart cells|